Intro

 This book is invaluable to understanding how things work, and explains

-almost exactly how Shapeless is used in play-json-derived-codecs
+almost exactly how Shapeless is used in play-json-derived-codecs.
+In

 case you’d rather not read the book yourself, continue reading to